SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 ```

 At the same time, `Store` provides `get` method if the value is cloneable, which returns an `Option<Value>`.
 This behavior will cause `DashMap` to hold the lock against the shard
-while the value is being read, clones the value, returns the value to the client, and drops the lock.
+while the value is being read, clone the value, return the value to the client, and drop the lock.
 This is a tradeoff (of sorts) in both the methods: `get_ref` and `get`.

 ```rust
 impl<Key, Value> Store<Key, Value>